When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Halt that endless flush.

-A toilet flapper is a small round object at the bottom of the water tank that opens when you flush, then closes again to refill the cistern.
-Flappers will slowly degrade, eventually allowing water to leak through.
-If your toilet makes noise long after you flush it, a worn-out flapper is the most common culprit.
+A toilet flapper is the rubber seal at the bottom of your tank that lifts when you flush and drops to refill the cistern.
+Over time, these seals degrade, rot, or warp, eventually allowing water to leak into the bowl.
+If your toilet hisses randomly or runs long after a flush, a worn-out flapper is usually the culprit.

-We have reviewed five of the best toilet flappers that are currently available, to help you find the right model for your toilet.
-We chose these flappers based on their size, material, and how quickly they will open and close during use.
+We tested five of the best toilet flappers available to help you find the perfect fit for your bathroom.
+We evaluated these models based on durability, seal quality, and installation ease.

 Our Top Picks